Samatki/fcc_front_end_projects/FE08 - FCC - Pomodoro Clock/README.md

 # FE08: Pomodoro Clock

-## FCC Advanced Front End Develoopment
+## FCC Advanced Front End Development

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/Satki/pen/pEGoQd.